dfinity/portal/docs/developer-docs/integrations/ledger/icrc1-ledger-local-setup.md

 # ICRC-1 Ledger local setup

 ## Overview
-This guide will show you how to deploy an ICRC-1 ledger locally.
+This guide will show you how to deploy an ICRC-1 ledger locally and on mainnet, how to interact with the ICRC-1 ledger and how to test it.
 ICRC-1 is a token standard which you can read up on [here](https://github.com/dfinity/ICRC-1).
 The ICRC-1 ledger used in this guide is a reference implementation.
 This guide aims at showing you how to setup an existing ICRC-1 ledger implementation rather than how to build an ICRC-1 ledger yourself.

 ### Step 1:  Make sure you use a recent version of the [IC SDK](/developer-docs/setup/install/index.mdx).